Hugo Weaving

 Biography of Hugo Weaving

-Hugo Wallace Weaving, an actor not categorized as an A-list celebrity, yet boasts a filmography replete with significant roles, spanning from Agent Smith in "The Matrix" to Elrond in "The Lord of the Rings".
+Hugo Wallace Weaving may not be an A-list celebrity, but he's built an impressive filmography packed with memorable roles, from Agent Smith in "The Matrix" to Elrond in "The Lord of the Rings".

 Hugo Weaving